Skip to content

 5 KPIs You Should Use For Your Business

 You can hire qualified employees who end up ineffective or inefficient if you fail to give them targets they would need to achieve.
+In fact, research indicates that only about half of employees strongly agree that they know what’s expected of them at work.
 That takes us to the following fundamental question.
 What are Key Performance Indicators (KPIs)?

 A performance indicator or key performance indicator is a type of performance measurement.
 KPIs evaluate the success of an organization in a particular activity it engages in.
 For your company to meet all relevant business goals, you have to set up KPIs.
 If you don’t have KPIs, you can use the ones below to guide your business.